tskit-dev/tskit/docs/development.md

 it will use the modified version of the package.
-(For instance, you might want to open an interactive `python` shell from the `python/` subdirectory, or running `python3 -m pytest` from this subdirectory.)
+(For instance, you might want to open an interactive `python` shell from the `python/` subdirectory, or running `uv run pytest` from this subdirectory.)

 After you're done, you should do: